You know what the problem is with basic charts, tables and data visualizations made in PowerPoint or Excel?

 3. Use icons to emphasize important points

-This infographic template uses icons like bullet points to emphasize and illustrate important points:
+This infographic template uses icons like bullet points to emphasize and illustrate important points.
+It would make a great sales piece to promote your course or other service:

 4. Use bold fonts to make text information engaging

-This infographic uses one font for headers, another font for body text, and a third font for accent text:
+This infographic uses one font for headers, another font for body text, and a third font for accent text.
+Marketers could use this data visualization to show campaign results:

 5. Pick colors that make your points pop

-This infographic template uses a bold combination of pinks and purples to give the information impact.
+This infographic template uses a bold combination of pinks and purples to give the data impact:

 6. Show hows parts make up a whole

-This infographic templates uses one focus visual to illustrate the nutritional make up of a banana:
+Or look at how this infographic template uses one focus visual to illustrate the nutritional make up of a banana:

 7. Focus on one amazing statistic

-This template focus on one key statistic and offers some supporting information int he bar on the side:
+This template also focuses on one key statistic and offers some supporting information in the bar on the side:

 8. Optimize your infographic for mobile